 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Police Patrol Officers job description, Police Patrol Officers salary, Police Patrol Officers information, what is the job of a Police Patrol Officer like, pros and cons about Police Patrol Officers, colleges and universities for Police Patrol Officers, is Police Patrol Officers the right career for me, Medium careers to get into, careers in Criminal Justice and Law Enforcement
+Police Patrol Officers job description, Police Patrol Officers salary, Police Patrol Officers information, what is the job of a Police Patrol Officer like, pros and cons about Police Patrol Officers, colleges and universities for Police Patrol Officers, is Police Patrol Officers the right career for me, careers in Criminal Justice and Law Enforcement